Jeevannaik66/My-Portfolio-Website-Ui-Ux-Design/README.md

 ## License

 This portfolio website UI design is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Feel free to clone or fork this repository and customize the design to suit your own portfolio needs.
 Thank you for visiting!